Can I Save Using a 401k Loan To Buy a Car?

 Dear Dollar Stretcher,

 We’re going to buy a newer car.
-We’ll need to borrow about $12,000 to pay for it.
+We’ll only need to borrow about $12,000 to pay for it.
+We’re paying cash for part of it.
 Our friends have suggested that the best way to finance it is by ‘borrowing’ from our 401k plan at work.
 They say that the rate’s cheaper than what we would pay somewhere else and that way we’d be paying ourselves the interest.

 Lucy isn’t alone in wondering about 401k loans.
 Pension plan experts say that 90% of the plans allow for loans.
 It’s estimated that about 20% of 401k participants are paying back a loan.